aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/_index.md

 **Completed assignments**
 - Detail of the documentation of your assignments
 - Ability to reflect on your learning process
-- Note that you do not need to necessarily succeed in the assignemnts to do well.
+- Note that you do not need to necessarily succeed in the assignments to do well.
 Trying, failing and trying to understand why things didn't work out can be as valuable (or even more valuable) as succeeding.

 **Active attendance**
 - You need to be present minimum 80% of the classes